ralay1/141a-Assignment2/README.md

 # WI22-Assignment2
-Design, test, and build our own Buffer Manager class Build oir own string class using our buffer manager
+Design, test, and build a BufferManager, and String class that uses the BufferManager.

 #### DEADLINE HERE

 ## Introduction